 ME 551 - Engineering Analysis - 4 Credits

 Application of mathematical techniques to the solution of controls, dynamics, mechanical, and transport phenomena problems.
 Emphasis given to modeling, physical interpretation, and normalization.
 Topics include modeling, linear systems, partial differential equations, and complex variables.
-Prerequisite: Graduate Standing
+Graduate Standing

 ME 552 - Control Engineering I - 4 Credits